 The commutative monoid of the Maybe monad

-monad is a certain endofunctor on the category of types.
+The Maybe monad is a certain endofunctor on the category of types.
 There

-on this category, and a natural
+is another endofunctor called Id on this category, and a natural

-transformation Just: Id -> Maybe
+transformation Just: Id -> Maybe.
+For any object a there is

-therefore a morphism Just: a -> Maybe a
+therefore a morphism Just: a -> Maybe a.
+There is another endofunctor,

-natural transformation Nothing: * -> Maybe
+natural transformation Nothing: * -> Maybe.

-To describe the monoid underlying Maybe
+To describe the monoid underlying Maybe it suffices to define the natural

 transformation \(\mu: Maybe \circ Maybe \to Maybe\) via precompositions with

-on either side.
+Just and Nothing on either side.
 On objects we must therefore define

 maps \(\mu_a: Maybe\,(Maybe\,a) \to Maybe\,a\).